sqlitecloud/docs/src/pages/index.md

 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---

-SQLite Cloud guarantees your data to be strongly consistent across all the cluster nodes while handling all the technical details about managing the underlying infrastructure, security, and data distribution. {% .lead %}
+**SQLite Cloud** is a distributed relational database system built on top of the SQLite database engine.
+It has been specifically designed from the ground up to ensure the strong consistency of your data across all nodes in a cluster while simultaneously managing the technical aspects of scaling, security, and data distribution.

 {% quick-links %}